beremiz/beremiz/README.md

 With Beremiz, you conform to standards, avoid vendor lock, and contribute to the better future of Automation.

-Beremiz consists of two components:
+Beremiz provides:

-* Integrated Development Environment (IDE), Beremiz.py.
-It is running on user's computer and is used to write/compile/debug PLC programs and control PLC runtime.
+* Integrated Development Environment (IDE).
+GUI to configure, write, build and debug PLC programs and control PLC runtime.
+* Command Line Interface (CLI).
+Build PLC and control PLC runtime in a terminal or from a script.
-* Reference runtime implementation in python, Beremiz_service.py.
-It's running on target platform, communicates with I/O and executes PLC program.
+* Runtimes, running on target platform communicates with I/O and executes PLC program.
+    * Python reference runtime implementation.
+    * C runtime for smaller targets.

-See official [Beremiz website](http://www.beremiz.org/) for more information.
+See official [Beremiz website](https://beremiz.org/) for more information.

+[Beremiz company](https://beremiz.fr/) develops and maintains the Beremiz Free Software project while also providing professional support services.

 ## Install latest release ##